Adolf H. Lundin

-Adolf Henrik Lundin, (19 December 1932 – 30 September 2006), was a Swedish oil and mining entrepreneur.
-From the 1970s through the 1990s Lundin established numerous natural resource companies both in the mining sector and the oil and gas sector, which in turn made a number of significant discoveries in the Middle East, Africa, Europe and South America.
+Adolf Henrik Lundin (19 December 1932 – 30 September 2006) was a Swedish oil and mining entrepreneur.
+From the 1970s through to the 1990s Lundin established numerous natural resource companies both in the mining sector and the oil and gas sector, which in turn made a number of significant discoveries in the Middle East, Africa, Europe and South America.
 Several of these deposits are still producing commercial quantities of oil, gas, gold, copper and other minerals; others are still under development.
 Lundin made a fortune in the 1970s when he came across huge natural gas fields in Qatar.

-Biography

-Early years
+Early life

 Adolf Lundin earned a master's degree in 1956 from the Royal Institute of Technology in Stockholm.
-Between 1957 and 1960 he worked as a Petroleum Engineer for the Royal Dutch Shell Group in South America.
-In 1961 he earned an MBA degree from the Centre d’Etudes Industrielles in Geneva, Switzerland.
+Between 1957 and 1960 he worked as a petroleum engineer for the Royal Dutch Shell Group in South America.
+In 1961, he earned an MBA degree from the Centre d’Etudes Industrielles in Geneva, Switzerland.
 Between 1961 and 1966 he was responsible for oil exploration activities in the North Sea and Portugal for the Ax:son Johnson Group.
 In 1966, he moved with his family to Geneva to work as assistant director of the Centre d’Etudes Industrielles (which later became the International Institute for Management Development).

 Adolf's brother Bertil (1946-2005) was head of the Kontoret för Särskild Inhämtning (The Office for Special Collection).
-The KSI is Sweden's most secretive intelligence agency.
+The KSI is Sweden's intelligence agency.